 Which is suitable for my cat?

 Injections are recommend during the first 30 days of treatment or when symptoms are severe.

 Oral is recommended when your cat is eating and pooping normally, and no longer display neurological or ocular symptoms.

-Volume of per vial of injection?
+Volume of GS per vial?